 Uzume emphasises the feminine and the heart chakra.
-The female spiritual system is lived, which has no fear of the masculine-earthly out of its universal connection.
-The latter reacts in confusion because the counterpart for a confrontation is missing, so that instead a confrontation becomes the inner divine-earthly conflict in the person himself.
+The weibliche Spirituelle System (female Spiritual System) is lived, which has no fear of the masculine-earthly out of its universal connection.
+The masculine-earthly reacts in confusion, because the counterpart for a confrontation is missing.
+Thus, instead of a confrontation, the inner divine-earthly conflict will be in the person himself.

 It is said that the Otafuku mask, which is very popular in Japan and is worn on various occasions, portrays Uzume.
 Nothing easier than to connect with Uzume: laugh and dance and many problems solve themselves.

-Japan’s general spiritual openness, the sun goddess Amaterasu as well as the goddess of ritual, dance, theatre and generally laughter and merriment Ame-no-Uzume show a still very healthy female spiritual system.
-Moreover, Musubi even describes the universal plan/universe so originally that I have adopted this term from the Japanese.
-For the Japanese consciousness, therefore, care must be taken first and foremost not to let it be ruined by outside influences, especially Buddhism.
+Japan’s general spiritual openness, the sun goddess Amaterasu as well as the goddess of ritual, dance, theatre and general laughter and merriment Ame-no-Uzume show a still very healthy weibliches Spirituelles System (female Spiritual System).
+Moreover, “Musubi” even describes the Universal Plan/Universe so originally that I have adopted this term from the Japanese.
+For the Japanese consciousness, therefore, care must be taken first and foremost not to let it be ruined through outside influences, especially Buddhism.

-My task as Musubi’s female creative force will be to strengthen the Japanese in their still relatively healthy collective consciousness.
+My task as Musubis female Creative Power is to strengthen the Japanese in their still relatively healthy collective consciousness.
 That is why, for example, my fairy tale “Gretel and Hansel” was translated into Japanese immediately after English.
 “Gretel and Hansel” corrects the aberration of the Grimm’s “Hansel and Gretel” towards healthy femininity.
-Above all, New Age souls still regularly perceive the universal energies so directly that they are particularly affected by my conversion of the world from the male to the female spiritual system.
+Above all, new age souls still regularly perceive the universal energies so directly that they are particularly affected by my conversion of the world from the karmic dominance to the female Spiritual System.
 The Japanese are supported by me.

 What does the new species of Am-Ziel-Erleuchtung© mean?

 Nothing more than that you too are offered positive, fascinating experiences that are unknown to the old age.
-In close personal contact with the Final Enlightenment or accompanied by the consciousness coaches of the Final Enlightenment you too can reach the higher level of consciousness of the new age if you wish.
+In close personal contact with the final-enlightened(AL) ones or accompanied by the Consciousness Coaches of the Am-Ziel-Erleuchtung©, you can reach the higher level of consciousness of the new age, too, if you wish.